Cover Story – Ollie’s World or How a secret airstrip in Costa Rica fueled a global scandal

-The journalists were nervous about this undertaking, suspecting that the government was covering up secret operations, and they told their pilot that they were interested in photographing turtle-nesting beaches.
+The journalists were nervous about this undertaking, suspecting that the government was covering up secret operations by the US in Costa Rica, and they told their pilot that they were interested in photographing turtle-nesting beaches.

 It was a short flight from Liberia to Potrero Grande (“Big Pasture”), a valley in what is today Santa Rosa National Park, on the northwestern Santa Elena Peninsula.
 Most of the land below had few signs of human impact, as almost all of it had been expropriated years earlier under the Daniel Oduber administration to create the large national park.
 There was one landowner, however, who had long refused to sell.